 Foodborne illness has sickened all of us at some point.
-Call it what you like – food poisoning, a bad stomach, a stomach bug, a bad oyster, or the runs… they’re all names for the same thing.
-According to the CDC, foodborne illness affects millions of people annually – approximately 48 million to be exact.
+Call it what you like–food poisoning, a bad stomach, a stomach bug, a bad oyster–they’re all names for the same thing.
+Foodborne illness affects millions of people annually – approximately 48 million.

 It’s easy to assume an outbreak can’t happen in your facility if you don’t serve or manufacture food.
 However, this couldn’t be further from the truth.
-Food poisoning doesn’t just spread through traditional food service establishments like restaurants, factories, or bars.
+Food poisoning spreads in many ways other than traditional food service establishments like restaurants, convenience stores, and bars.

-E. coli and listeria can spread just as easily through a gym, daycare, or office as they can at food processing facilities and eating establishments.
+E. coli and listeria can spread just as easily through a gym, daycare, or office as they can at food processing facilities and dining establishments.

-But there’s some good news in all of this.
-Stopping germs and viruses that cause food-related illnesses from infecting people require just a few simple and consistent practices to ensure they’re removed from surfaces and equipment ASAP.
+But there’s some good news.
+Slowing down the spread of illness-causing germs and viruses requires just a little education and a few consistent practices to ensure germs are regularly removed from surfaces and equipment.

 HOW FOODBORNE ILLNESS SPREADS

-Like most contagious bacteria and viruses, once a pathogen that causes foodborne illness enters your facility, it spreads quickly and easily.
-Foodborne illness spreads in many ways.
+Like most contagious bacteria and viruses, once a pathogen that causes foodborne illness enters your facility, it can spread quickly.
+Foodborne illness spreads in several ways.
 Some examples are through:

 Contaminated food